sulfura3/cordova-plugin-firebasex/README.md

 -   `FIREBASE_ANALYTICS_WITHOUT_ADS` - whether to disable advertising ID collection in Analytics.
 Defaults to false.
     -   Note that this is a [post-install plugin variable](#post-install-plugin-variables) so an additional step is required to activate the plugin variable the first time it is specified.
         See [Disable data collection on startup](#disable-data-collection-on-startup) for more info.
+-   `FIREBASE_MESSAGING_IMMEDIATE_PAYLOAD_DELIVERY` - whether to deliver FCM messages immediately when the app is in the background.
+Defaults to false.
+  - If false, messages that arrive while the app is in the background/inactive are queued and delivered when the app is next brought to the foreground.
+  - If true, messages are delivered immediately when received, even if the app is in the background/inactive.
+    - Note: on modern iOS and Android devices, there is no guarantee that the message will be successfully delivered to the app because the OS may have paused the app's Cordova Webview process or the Webview may not exist at the time the message is received.
 -   `GOOGLE_ANALYTICS_ADID_COLLECTION_ENABLED` - determines whether Google Analytics collects Advertising IDs (ADIDs) for ad targeting and attribution purposes.
 If set to true, Google Analytics will collect ADIDs; if set to false, it will not collect ADIDs.
 Defaults to true.
 -   `GOOGLE_ANALYTICS_DEFAULT_ALLOW_ANALYTICS_STORAGE` - specifies the default setting for allowing Google Analytics to store analytics data.
 If set to true, Google Analytics is allowed to store analytics data; if set to false, it is not allowed to store analytics data by default.
 -   `GOOGLE_ANALYTICS_DEFAULT_ALLOW_AD_STORAGE` - specifies the default setting for allowing Google Analytics to store ad-related data.
 If set to true, Google Analytics is allowed to store ad-related data; if set to false, it is not allowed to store ad-related data by default.
 Defaults to true.